How to Become a Counselor in Utah

 (Back to Top)

-*Licensure information including requirements, renewals, scholarships and fees, was retrieved as of May 2022.
+*Licensure information, including requirements, renewals, scholarships, and fees, was retrieved as of March 2026.
 Information may have changed since check with the state’s board of licensing for more information.